Efficient Multi-Agent System Training with Data Influence-Oriented Tree Search

 \section{Abstract}

-Monte Carlo Tree Search (MCTS) based methods provide promising approaches for generating synthetic data to enhance the self-training of Large Language Model (LLM) based multi-agent systems (MAS).
-These methods leverage Q-values to estimate individual agent contributions.
-However, relying solely on Q-values to identify informative data may misalign with the data synthesis objective, as the focus should be on selecting data that best enhances model training.
-To address this discrepancy, we propose \textbf{D}ata \textbf{I}nfluence-oriented \textbf{T}ree \textbf{S}earch (\textbf{DITS}), a novel framework that incorporates influence scores to guide both tree search and data selection.
-By leveraging influence scores, we effectively identify the most impactful data for system improvement, thereby enhancing model performance.
-Furthermore, we derive influence score estimation methods tailored for non-differentiable metrics, significantly reducing computational overhead by utilizing inference computations.
-Extensive experiments on eight multi-agent datasets demonstrate the robustness and effectiveness of the proposed methods.
-Notably, our findings reveal that allocating more inference resources to estimate influence scores, rather than Q-values, during data synthesis can more effectively and efficiently enhance model training.
+Large Language Model (LLM) based multi-agent systems (MAS) show strong potential for tackling complex tasks through collaborative intelligence.
+Monte Carlo Tree Search (MCTS) based methods provide promising approaches for enhancing MAS self-training by generating synthetic data, using Q-values to estimate agent contributions.
+However, relying solely on Q-values may misalign with the goal of selecting data most beneficial for MAS improvement.
+To address this discrepancy, we propose \textbf{D}ata \textbf{I}nfluence-oriented \textbf{T}ree \textbf{S}earch (\textbf{DITS}), a novel framework that incorporates influence scores to guide both tree search and data selection in data synthesis.
+By leveraging influence scores, we effectively identify the most impactful data for MAS improvement, thereby enhancing model performance.
+Furthermore, we derive a novel influence score estimation method tailored for non-differentiable metrics, significantly reducing computational overhead by calculating performance changes on the validation set.
+Extensive experiments on three different multi-agent tasks demonstrate the robustness and effectiveness of the proposed methods.
+Notably, our findings reveal that allocating more resources to estimate influence scores, rather than Q-values, during data synthesis can more effectively and efficiently enhance model training.
+The code is available at \href{https://github.com/swt-user/DITS}{https://github.com/swt-user/DITS}.